 - Researchers may be asked to wear gloves or wash their hands before handling rare materials and/or photographic materials.

 - All materials should be handled with care.
-Library staff will offer instruction to users in proper care and handling.
+A tutorial is available for proper care and handling our materials and Library staff will offer instruction.
 Book cradles and weights are available at the service desk.

 - Researchers must complete a permission form to document the use of archival collections.

-- Archival materials should be kept in the order in which they are presented.
+- Researchers should use one folder at a time and materials should be kept in the order in which they are presented.

 - Researchers should not mark, annotate, trace, or alter original material in any manner.